 In a joint effort to advance global and country level change in business operations by expanding mutual recognition of policies, procedures and system contracts, HLCM and the Business Innovations Group of UNSDG worked together in 2018 to develop a Mutual Recognition Statement.

-As of July 2019, the mutual recognition statement has been signed by the Secretary-General and 13 other executive heads, namely the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), the United Nations Development Programme (UNDP), the United Nations Population Fund (UNFPA), the United Nations High Commissioner for Refugees (UNHCR), the United Nations Children’s Fund (UNICEF), the United Nations Office for Project Services (UNOPS), the World Food Programme (WFP), the World Health Organization (WHO), the International Labour Organization (ILO), the International Organization for Migration (IOM), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the Joint United Nations Programme on HIV/AIDS (UNAIDS) and the International Telecommunication Union (ITU) and the Food and Agriculture Organization (FAO).
+As of July 2019, the mutual recognition statement has been signed by the Secretary-General and 14 other executive heads, namely the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), the United Nations Development Programme (UNDP), the United Nations Population Fund (UNFPA), the United Nations High Commissioner for Refugees (UNHCR), the United Nations Children’s Fund (UNICEF), the United Nations Office for Project Services (UNOPS), the World Food Programme (WFP), the World Health Organization (WHO), the International Labour Organization (ILO), the International Organization for Migration (IOM), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the Joint United Nations Programme on HIV/AIDS (UNAIDS), the International Telecommunication Union (ITU) and the Food and Agriculture Organization (FAO).

 The signing of the “Mutual Recognition” Statement is in direct response to GA resolution 71/243, which calls for entities within the UN development system to “operate according to the principle of mutual recognition of best practices in terms of policies and procedures, with the aim of facilitating active collaboration across agencies and reducing transaction costs for Governments and collaborating agencies.”
 In his report on Repositioning the UN Development System, the Secretary-General had also requested all entities to accelerate their efforts to operate according to the principle of mutual recognition.